duongsters/bamazon/README.md

 ## Getting Started:
 (1) Clone bamazon repository via Github.com/duongsters/bamazon
-(2) Run command line Terminal (or via Gitbash) 'npm install' (3) Run command line 'node bamazonCustomer.js'
-(4) Follow through the directions
-(5) Run 'ctrl + c' to exit each mode entirely or 'q' to abort in the middle the running application
+(2) Run command line Terminal (or via Gitbash) 'npm install' for required NPMS used within the application (3) Run command line 'node bamazonCustomer.js' to start up the application (4) Follow through the directions asked within the CLI (5) Run 'ctrl + c' to exit the application entirely or 'q' to abort in the middle the running application

 ## Technologies Used:
 - NPM: I used specifically the MySQL, Inquirer and CLI-Table node package managers throughout the entire assigment.
 MySQL to create the bamazon table database.
 Inquirer to create the user prompts within the command line terminal.
 And the CLI-Table npm to create clean tables of the bamazon product